 First click ‘Preview’ with the given parameters.
-‘Preview’ will play the audio file with the noise reduction effect, but won’t actually apply it yet.
+‘Preview’ will play the audio file with the noise reduction effect but won’t apply it yet.
 Listen to it, and decide what to do next.

 If there is still a significant amount of noise, start tweaking the parameters under Step 2.

-My suggestion is to change ‘Noise reduction (db)’ - this number signify the amount of reduction that will take effect, and ‘Sensitivity’ - Controls how much of the audio will be considered as noise.
+My suggestion is to change ‘Noise reduction (dB)’ - this number signifies the amount of reduction that will take effect, and ‘Sensitivity’ - Controls how much of the audio will be considered noise.

-Ones you’re satisfied, click ‘OK’ and the noise reduction effect will be applied on your audio file.
+Once you’re satisfied, click ‘OK,’ and the noise reduction effect will be applied to your audio file.

 Finally, export the file to your computer (File>Export>Export as WAV/Mp3).

-Try to do as much as you can with the noise reduction tools that are available to you, and then add a background track.
+Try to do as much as you can with the noise reduction tools available to you, and then add a background track.

-Use volume automations to make the dialogue stand out when needed, and most importantly - Use your ears!
+Use volume automation to make the dialogue stand out when needed, and most importantly - Use your ears!

 You can even get more creative and try to use sound effects to mask specific noises.
-For example, if you have to deal with dialogue from a busy street, and suddenly there is a someone shouting in the background, you can add a honk sample to mask the shout.
+For example, if you have to deal with dialogue from a busy street, and suddenly someone is shouting in the background, you can add a honk sample to mask the shout.

 Hire a sound editor

-If you have the budget, it’s worth outsourcing the work to a professional sound editor who can really make a chirurgical removal of all the little sounds that make the dialogue noisy, and use the advanced tools that are available for sound editors, like Izotope RX for example.
+If you have the budget, it’s worth outsourcing the work to a professional sound editor who can make a chirurgical removal of all the little sounds that make the dialogue noisy and use the advanced tools that are available for sound editors, like Izotope RX, for example.

-We sound editors also use tools like EQ, Compression and volume automation with advanced accuracy, that allows us to be extremely precise when cleaning and editing dialogue.
+We sound editors also use EQ, Compression, and volume automation with advanced accuracy that allows us to be extremely precise when cleaning and editing dialogue.